James4Ever0/hack_all_the_thing/tests/search_engine_helper_docs/README.md

 how to make it editable?

-how to update? automated or manual?
+how to update? automated or manual? which source should we use? exploitdb?